textversionbig5sitemaphome

 BACKGROUND

-The Hong Kong Institute of Contemporary Culture (HKICC)is a non-profit, non-government community-initiated organization founded in Hong Kong for promoting cultural development from local, regional to international level.
-Steered by a voluntary board and executive committee with members from various arts, cultural and educational fields, the institute has proactively strived to expand the sphere and scope of cultural cooperation and exchange between Hong Kong and numerous cities in different regions since its inception in 1996.
+The Hong Kong Institute of Contemporary Culture (HKICC) is a non-profit, non-government and community-initiated organization founded in Hong Kong for promoting cultural development at local, regional and international levels.
+The development of HKICC has been steered bya board and an executive committee with members from the fields of arts and culture, education, media, commerce and creative industries since its inception in 1996.

 MISSION